Perspectives – Spring 2019 Issue

-Welcome to the Fall 2017 edition of our online newsletter.
+Welcome to the Spring 2019 edition of our online newsletter.
 We are delighted that you continue to follow the services our firm provides to churches throughout the United States, Canada and Europe.

 We hope you will take the time to read the articles written by our dedicated consultants in this issue of “PERSPECTIVES”.
 Our goal in providing this online newsletter is to educate our readers of the in’s and out’s of capital campaigns as well as share with you our own personal experiences regarding campaigns and how we handle them.
 We hope that we can shed some light on your next steps.

 We hope each of you enjoy the holiday season and that it wraps you in joy, happiness and love.